-While most people start out with a litter box in the cat's safe room, you must also have litter boxes in the most heavily used rooms.
+While most people start with a litter box in the cat's safe room, you must also have litter boxes in the most heavily used places.
 So yes, this means the family room, the living room, the bedroom, and any other room that the cats claim.
 Once again, we can't do what is convenient for the people and expect the cat to adapt.
 Some will, but others won't.
 We must adjust to the cat's needs.
-When placing boxes in highly trafficked rooms, you may want to use furniture that doubles as a litterbox cabinet.
+When placing boxes in highly trafficked rooms, you may want to use furniture that doubles as a litter box cabinet.

 In addition to having litter boxes located in highly prized rooms, you must have others - preferably the large storage containers - in spaces where a cat won't feel trapped.
 Going to the bathroom can be a vulnerable time for a cat.
-If a cat is ambushed by another cat or a dog while it is using a litter box, it needs an escape route.
+If another cat or a dog ambushes a cat while it is using a litter box, it needs an escape route.
 If it doesn't have one, it will never likely return to that box if it ever feels threatened while using it.
 By placing a large storage container litter box behind these cat cubes, we've created a safe place, in a highly prized territory, and we do not have to look directly at it.

 So now you've placed large storage containers in highly prized locations around the house, but what do you put in them?
 Once again, you have to think like the cat, not like the human.
 What you'd like and what the cat likes are likely to be two different products.
 First, since all domestic cats have their roots in the African desert, you need to pick a litter that has a texture like sand.
 Sand is the original cat litter, and it is what cats are more drawn to.
 Avoid all litters in textures that are not sand-like.

-Next, they instinctively bury their urine and feces and clumping litter encapsulates their waste which cats like.
-A 1990s research study definitely concluded that cats prefer clumping litter.
-While people often like to go organic, in this situation, it is better to go with what the cat likes than with what you like.
+Next, they instinctively bury their urine and feces, and clumping litter encapsulates their waste which cats like.
+A 1990s research study concluded that cats prefer clumping litter.
+While people often want to go organic, in this situation, it is better to go with what the cat likes than with what you like.